starknet-io/starknet.js/www/docs/guides/connect_contract.md

 ## Typechecking and autocompletion

-If you want to have typechecking and autocompletion for your contract' functions calls and catch typing errors early, you can use Abiwan, see [this guide](./automatic_cairo_ABI_parsing.md) for more details.
+If you want to have typechecking and autocompletion for your contracts functions calls and catch typing errors early, you can use Abiwan!

+See [this guide](./automatic_cairo_ABI_parsing.md) for more details.